cdapio/cdap/cdap-docs/admin-manual/source/5-installation/cloudera/cm-4-upgrading.rst

 #.
 Start CDAP services.

-Upgrading Major/Minor Releases
+Upgrading Major/Minor Versions
 ------------------------------
-Upgrading between major versions of CDAP involves the additional steps of upgrading the CSD, and running the included CDAP Upgrade Tool.
+Upgrading between major versions of CDAP involves the additional steps of upgrading the CDAP CSD, and running the included CDAP Upgrade Tool.
 Upgrades between multiple Major/Minor versions must be done consecutively, and a version cannot be skipped unless otherwise noted.